 How should the next mayor shape the built environment to build a more equitable city?

 Key Questions to Consider ↓

 This year, we invite our Fellows to redefine progressive planning in New York City and draft an electoral platform for the next mayor.
 Ideas should relate to the following questions:

-- Climate Strategy: How can we deploy targeted investments, green infrastructure, and community organizing to weaken the impacts of climate change?
+Climate Strategy: How can we deploy urban design, green infrastructure, and community organizing to address climate risk in low-income communities?